7 April 2021

-Located at the heart of the home and connected to other spaces, such as the living room, kitchens have a more social role depending on the decor chosen and the layout of the furniture.
-Organising kitchen utensils with modular cabinets, open shelving or high chairs around the worktop are just some of the new ideas that interior designers have come up with.
+Located at the heart of the home and connected to other spaces, such as the living room, kitchens have a more social role depending on the décor chosen and the layout of the furniture.
+Organising kitchen utensils with modular cabinets, open shelving or high chairs around the worktop are just some of new ideas that interior designers have come up with.

-Combine the table into the worktop
+Combine the table and the worktop

 One of the latest proposals of the new interior design is to connect the kitchen's central table to the worktop.